-INSPIRA: Indonesian Journal of Psychological Research apply Zero tolerance towards plagiarism and therefore establishes the following policy stating specific actions (penalties) when plagiarism is identified in an article that is submitted for publication in INSPIRA: Indonesian Journal of Psychological Research
+The At-Tafkir Journal Editorial Team acknowledges that plagiarism is unacceptable and therefore establishes the following policy stating specific actions (punishments) if plagiarism is identified in an article submitted for publication in At-Tafkir Journal.

-When plagiarism is identified, the Editor-in-Chief responsible for the review of this paper and will agree on measures according to the extent of plagiarism detected in the paper in agreement with the following guidelines:
+If plagiarism is specified, the Editor in Chief is responsible for reviewing the article and will approve actions according to the level of plagiarism detected, with the following guidelines:

 1. They plagiarized some short sentences from other articles without citing the source.
 Action: The author is given a warning and a request to correctly change the text and quote.